chris5zk/chris5zk/README.md

 - ⛄ More mathematics in the Deep Learning.
 - 🌊 Design pattern for a cleaner code.
 - 👽 Newest thing in AI.
-- ❔ Any knowledge related to Computer Science and Information Engineering.
+- ❔ Any knowledge related to deep learning and machine learning.

 ⚒️ Languages and Tools
 ---